2010 has been, it seems, a sad year for many people. My own sad story has been punctuated with glimpses of light.

 There is not too much I can be proud of this year, but my dignity remains.
 In a culture where it has never been easier to trade words, sully reputations, and break bonds with acrimony, I allowed silence to prevail in the face of great shame, and at the expense of my own self-sovereignty.

 It is difficult: how can one ever be sure that what they seek from life will ever come to them if they do not look for it?
 Words are magic.
 Much of great beauty will be found from self-expression.
 This beautiful creation reminds me that sound is magical, but that silence has a context and a colour.
-All for patience and understanding: there are always reasons.

 Elsewhere online, I have listed as a favourite quotation the following: